gadget1999/Kobo-Weather-Dashboard/README.md

 ## Step 1: Install Nickel Menu

 1. Download the latest `KoboRoot.tgz` from the [Nickel Menu releases page](https://github.com/pgaskin/NickelMenu/releases).
-2. Connect the Kobo Touch via USB.
+2. Connect the Kobo Touch to PC via USB.
 3. Copy `KoboRoot.tgz` into the `.kobo` folder.
 4. Safely eject the device.
 5. The Kobo will reboot and install Nickel Menu automatically.